LC_CTRL DV document

 Building and running tests

-We are using our in-house developed regression tool for building and running our tests and regressions.
+The dvsim tool is used for building and running our tests and regressions.
 Please take a look at the link for detailed information on the usage, capabilities, features and known issues.
 Here’s how to run a smoke test for the LC_CTRL variant with volatile RAW unlock disabled:

 Testplan